Grayson’s Artclub – TV series and exhibition.

 The art world has a reputation for being elitist, pompous and detached from ordinary people.
-So it is refreshing to see a wider approach to art – one that turns the tables and genuinely reaches out to people and creates an impetus that is so inclusive.
+So, it is refreshing to see a wider approach to art – one that turns the tables and genuinely reaches out to people to create an impetus that is so inclusive.

 Art emotionally connects us to someone else.

-Through this exhibition Grayson and Philippa show us that art can be about positivity, humour and inner reflection and a heartfelt generosity of spirit.
+Through this exhibition Grayson and Philippa show us that art can be about positivity, humour and inner reflection, it can project a heartfelt generosity of spirit.

-It’s inspiring to see just how many people are open to that experience and want to be part of it.
+And now we see how so many people are open to that experience, and want to be part of it.

 All quotes are by Grayson Perry ( Channel 4: series 1 Grayson’s Artclub)